dannng/dannng.github.io/docs/tool_selection_factors.markdown

 ### Examples

 - Guymager has a GUI
-- ddrescue is a CLI application
+- GNU ddrescue is a CLI application
 - ArchivesSpace has a documented API

 ### User stories